-- Thermostats should be set no higher than 72 degrees during the day and evening when people are home.
+- Thermostats should be set at 72 degrees or lower during the day and evening when people are home.

 - During each 24-hour period, you will save about 3% on heating expenses for every 1-degree that you lower the thermostat setting.

-- For the 8-hour period at night when you are sleeping, you will save an extra 1% on heating expenses for every 1-degree that you set back the thermostat.
+- For the 8-hour period while you are sleeping, you will save an extra 1% on heating expenses for every 1-degree you lower the thermostat.

-- If you feel there is a problem with the heat in your home, do not use the stove for additional heat – it is dangerous.
-Resident should contact the Maintenance Office for a service request.
+- If you feel there is a problem with the heat in your home, do not use the stove to produce additional heat – it is dangerous.
+Residents should complete a service request with the Maintenance Office.

 - Do not open your windows if it gets too hot in your home.
-The furnace will pump out more heat until the window is closed or the thermostat is turned down.
+The furnace will continue to produce more heat until the window is closed or the thermostat is turned down.

 - On sunny days take advantage of the free heat.
 Open blinds and curtains, especially windows facing the south.
 At night, close the blinds and curtains to help keep heat in rather than allowing it to escape through the window.